dmateusp/icy-polar-opposites/README.md

 Returns ice data satisfying query in `q` from the National Snow and Ice Data Center.
 Example: `/ice_nsdic/100?q={"area": {"$gt":11}, "extent": {"$lt": 16}}` to return all ice information for area greater than 11 and extent lower than 16

+NOTE:
-NOTE: There is a limit of 100 by default and no pagination for the data queried.
+1. There is a limit of 100 by default and no pagination for the data queried.

+2. For development purpose you can use the following credential to gain read access to our database
+  * user name: anybear
+  * key: public

 ### Running your own server, for testing or to contribute :)
 To start the web server: